 Related Federal Individual Income Tax Forms:

 |Form W-4S||Request for Federal Income Tax Withholding From Sick Pay|

 The Internal Revenue Service usually releases income tax forms for the current tax year between October and January, although changes to some forms can come even later.
 We last updated Federal W-4S from the Internal Revenue Service in April 2022.

 W-4S is a Federal Individual Income Tax form.
 States often have dozens of even hundreds of various tax credits, which, unlike deductions, provide a dollar-for-dollar reduction of tax liability.
 Some common tax credits apply to many taxpayers, while others only apply to extremely specific situations.
 In most cases, you will have to provide evidence to show that you are eligible for the tax credit, and calculate the amount of the credit to which you are entitled.

 The IRS and most states collect a personal income tax, which is paid throughout the year via tax withholding or estimated income tax payments.

 Most taxpayers are required to file a yearly income tax return in April to both the Internal Revenue Service and their state's revenue department, which will result in either a tax refund of excess withheld income or a tax payment if the withholding does not cover the taxpayer's entire liability.
 Every taxpayer's situation is different - please consult a CPA or licensed tax preparer to ensure that you are filing the correct tax forms!

 Historical Past-Year Versions of Federal W-4S

-We have a total of two past-year versions of W-4S in the TaxFormFinder archives, including for the previous tax year.
+We have a total of three past-year versions of W-4S in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here: